achyutha11/reasoning_with_saes/README.md

-# oth_faithful_cot
+# Reasoning with SAEs
-Repository for reproducing "On the Hardness of Faithful CoT" (Tanneru et al., 2024)
+Repository containing code for a project investigating reasoning and faithfulness using SAEs.